AWegnerGitHub/awegnergithub.github.io-content/2015_01_02_can-a-machine-be-taught-to-flag-comments-automatically.md

 My next step was to train a classifier.
 I had initially assumed that I'd start with a Naive Bayes to get a baseline and then work to something more complicated from there.
 Perhaps, extract text features, user information, etc. and build a fancy classifier.
 My initial tests showed that the Naive Bayes was accurate 80-90% of the time with test data.

 I combined the classifier's certainty of classification with an acceptable threshold of when I'd allow a flag to be issued in my name.
-Tuning these threshold took a few weeks but eventually I determined the following thresholds were appropriate for my use:
+Tuning these thresholds took a few weeks but eventually I determined the following thresholds were appropriate for my use:

 	Type			| Threshold		| Flagging Enabled
 	--------------------------------------------------